3 Ways I’m Overcoming Body Image Issues

 Me.
 It happened because of me and the unhealthy example I have been setting.

-True, we live in a culture that praises and glorifies thin.
+True, we live in a culture that praises and glorifies skinny.
+Nothing wrong with being thin, I would be happy to have that body type.
+But the issue is when we collectively send an unhealthy message to women about their worth relating to shape and size.
 We are bombarded with messages about our bodies and our weight.
-Thin is beautiful.
-And healthy.
-And valued.
+Thinner is better.
+And healthier.
+And more valued.

 Take this pill or try this cleanse.
 Do this workout for a summer bikini body.
 I am always intrigued (and honestly, a little tempted) by the cover of Women’s World magazine as I stand in the grocery store checkout line, promising me yet another easy way to “Lose 20 pounds in 2 Weeks!”